Shell Eggs Voluntarily Recalled by Good Earth Egg Company throughout Midwest Due to Possible Salmonella

 Possible Salmonella Contamination Causes Shell Egg Recall

 In August of 2016 the FDA was notified by the CDC of eight clinical cases of Salmonella.
 These cases were closely genetically related to a 2015 outbreak of Salmonella.
 In September of 2016 The Missouri Department of Health and Senior Services, assisted by the FDA, inspected Good Earth and found environmental samples that were a match to the Salmonella strain found during both the 2015 and 2016 illnesses.
 Good Earth received notification from the FDA that shelled eggs from its facility had been linked to these cases of Salmonella in Missouri and surrounding states.
 Missouri state partners have issued a close order to Good Earth which will remain in effect until the cause for illness is removed and satisfactory environmental samples are collected.
-To read the full safety alert click here.
+To read more about safety alerts click here.

 In coordination with their distributors and retailers, Good earth is working to remove these products.
 If you feel you purchased any of these products, they ask you not return to the store, but discard it.
 The recall includes everything prior to and including date code 252 – Sell By 10/8/2016, with “Packed for” or “Produced for Good Earth Egg Company.